Cyclomaltodextrinase

-Thus, the two substrates of this enzyme are cyclomaltodextrin and H2O, whereas its product is linear maltodextrin.

-This enzyme belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
+It belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
 The systematic name of this enzyme class is cyclomaltodextrin dextrin-hydrolase (decyclizing).
 Other names in common use include cycloheptaglucanase, cyclohexaglucanase, and cyclodextrinase.
-This enzyme participates in starch and sucrose metabolism and acarbose degradation.
+The enzyme participates in starch and sucrose metabolism and acarbose degradation.
 The cyclomaltodextrinase is capable of degradation of acarbose to glucose and acarviosine-glucose.